 The Gatorade Sports Science Institute (GSSI) launched in 1985 and is committed to helping athletes optimize their performance by driving the research, improving education and providing world-class sports science services.

 In 2011, GSSI opened a satellite lab in Bradenton, Florida, focused on helping to improve the performance of IMG Academy student-athletes.
 The GSSI Performance Lab at IMG Academy is located on campus and provides access to some of the world’s best sports science.
-It is GSSI’s first satellite location and the only one based in the United States.
+It is GSSI’s first satellite location.

 Motus Performance Analysis